-- Pirates of the Caribbean, a few times, notably The Black Pearl taken from Jack in the backstory.
+- Pirates of the Caribbean, a few times, notably The Black Pearl taken from Jack in the backstory and at the end of the third film.
 And Jack in On Stranger Tides which would've been successful had Blackbeard not had a mystical sword that controlled the ship.

 - Battleship Potemkin.
 Truth in Television and a cinematic masterpiece.

-- Kirk skirts this line over and over again in the new Star Trek reboot.
+- Kirk skirts this line over and over again in the Star Trek (2009) reboot.

-- Son of Kong crew stages a mutiny because they don't want to go back to Skull Island.
+- In The Son of Kong, the ship crew stages a mutiny because they don't want to go back to Skull Island.
 Egged on by the villain of the film, but then they throw him overboard too.

 - Retrograde: A group of men are sent 100 years back in time to prevent a meteor carrying a deadly alien virus from colliding into Earth and bring humanity to the brink of extinction.
 However, during the mission, one of the commandos, Dalton, tries to take over the ship and kill the other crew so that he can change the past and remake the future in his own image.